dgatf/msrc/README.md

 Supported models: Kosmic, Kolibri, JivePro.
 Not supported: Jive.

-#### 7.1.5 APD F series (KISS)
+#### 7.1.5 Kiss (APD F, blheli32, Summit X)

+Any ESC with Kiss telemetry: APD F, blheli32, Summit X.

+__APD F__

-Telemetry port: pin T
+Telemetry port for APD F: pin T

 Types of telemetry:

 - *RPM output* it is a PWM signal with the RPMs.
 Select PROTOCOL_PWM and connect to pin PWM in as noted in [connections table](#1-connections)

 - *PWM telemetry*.
 For this type of telemetry you need to flash [beta firmware](https://docs.powerdrives.net/products/firmware-installation/f_series-beta-configurable-firmware).
 It provides serial telemetry with RPMs, voltage, current and temperature.
 Select PROTOCOL_APD_F.
 Connect ESC pin T to pin Rx as defined in [connections table](#1-connections).
-This is compatible with Kiss protocol.

 #### 7.1.6 APD UHV/HV series